Pam Estell is a 2008 AAUW Honolulu Academic Scholarship recipient. In her own words, here’s how our scholarship’s helped her!

 In the words of Drew Fuast, “We educate women because it is smart.
 We educate women because it changes the world.”
 I am a woman entering the STEM field; I am a woman seeking to learn more about the planet that supports us; I am a woman looking to conserve the ocean and the creatures that live within it; I am a woman seeking to use my scientific knowledge to create a more equitable world; I am a woman who wants positive change; I am a woman and through my education, I am taking the first step towards changing the world.
 Thank you, AAUW Honolulu Branch, for making that possible for me.
 The support of women in education is catalyzing the creation of a unified, informed, and positive community which will help us secure an ever-improving future.
 My main interest in marine fungi may seem unconventional towards creating these changes, but everything is connected and will have a domino effect.
 Thank you for starting the chain reaction.
 Thank you for empowering us women and supporting our academic endeavors.
 Thank you for being a role model in the community.

 Jamaica Aquino is continuing her education as a respiratory care practitioner at Kapiolani Community College as a second-year student, giving her experience in a hospital setting.
-During my clinical rotations, Jamaica’s learned to adapt to a new environment with each visit, while meeting interesting patients and gaining skills she could only gain in clinical environment.
+During my clinical rotations, Jamaica’s learned to adapt to a new environment with each visit, while meeting interesting patients and gaining skills she could only gain in a clinical environment.

 She wants to continue her education at UH-West Oahu to obtain a bachelor’s degree — and she’s excited to do her part to help in the current pandemic.